okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/saml-tracer/main/index.md

 **Learning outcomes**

 * Install and use SAML Tracer.
-* Creating SAML requests for SP- and IdP-initiated flows and inspecting them in SAML Tracer.
+* Create SAML requests for SP- and IdP-initiated flows and inspect them in SAML Tracer.

 **What you need**